Thames and Severn Canal: History

-Since the 1730s, when the first act of Parliament to authorize a canal from the River Severn to Stroud had been passed, the Stroudwater Navigation had been seen as part of a larger plan to link London and Bristol by waterway.
+Since 1730, when the first act of Parliament to authorize a canal from the River Severn to Stroud – the Stroudwater Navigation Act 1729 (3 Geo.
+2. c.
+13) – had been passed, the Stroudwater Navigation had been seen as part of a larger plan to link London and Bristol by waterway.
 No work took place immediately, but the Stroudwater was eventually opened in 1779, and within two years the shareholders commissioned a survey for a canal from Dudbridge to Cricklade, which would complete the link.
 It is likely that John Priddy – previously the engineer for the Stroudwater scheme – carried out the survey, but others were soon involved including Sir Edward Littleton, who was connected with the Staffordshire and Worcestershire Canal.
 Priddy suggested that there were better terminal points at Wallbridge and Lechlade.
 Robert Whitworth then surveyed two routes, the first as suggested by Priddy, and the second direct from the Severn to the Thames following the valley of the River Coln.
 The first route was chosen, based on excellent water supplies at Cirencester, although the estimates of the amount of water available proved to be wildly optimistic.

 The estimated cost of the project was £127,916, most of which was promised within three weeks.
 The bill to authorise the canal passed through Parliament relatively easily, and became the Thames and Severn Canal Act 1783 (23 Geo.
 3. c.
 38) on 17 April 1783.
 The company could raise an initial £130,000, with an additional £60,000 if required.
 The canal was to be suitable for boats 12 ft wide, and so could accommodate Thames barges, but not Severn trows.
 Josiah Clowes was appointed head engineer, surveyor and carpenter to the canal in 1783 to assist Whitworth.
 Clowes became resident engineer and was paid £300 per year.
 His work on the canal gave him a reputation that made him highly sought after in the last five years of his life.
 He left the construction of the canal shortly before its completion, to work on Dudley Tunnel.

 There was great debate about the gauge of the tunnel required at Sapperton.
 Commissioners from the River Thames thought that it would have to be built for narrow boats, since the cost of a larger tunnel would be prohibitive.
 It was also going to be longer than any tunnel yet built.
 However, a decision was made that it would be built as a broad tunnel, 15 ft wide and high, and so the company advertised for tunnellers.
 The tunnel was expected to take four years to complete when work began at the start of 1784, but it was not completed until April 1789.

 The canal opened in stages as it was completed.
 The first 4 mi from Wallbridge to Chalford opened in January 1785, and by mid-1786, the navigable section had reached the western portal of the tunnel, 7+1/2 mi and 28 locks from Wallbridge.
 A wharf was built at Daneway Bridge, equipped with a warehouse and coalyard.